SYBIL

 A state is a violence cartel.

-Max Weber defined it precisely: a state is the entity that claims a monopoly on the legitimate use of force within a territory.
+Max Weber defined it precisely[16]: the entity that claims a monopoly on the legitimate use of force within a territory.
 Note the key words: monopoly, legitimate, force, territory.

 Why do states exist?

 Violence is expensive.
-Not morally expensive — economically expensive.
+Economically expensive.
 To project force, you need:

 • Energy (soldiers must eat, weapons must be manufactured, vehicles must be fueled)